nutanix-japan/nai-llm/docs/index.md

     ---

-    Setup a Nutanix cluster in under an hour using Foundation to prepare your infrastructure.
+    Setup a NKE K8S cluster in under an hour using Foundation to prepare your infrastructure.

     [:octicons-arrow-right-24: Setup Nutanix Karbon Engine](infra/infra_nke.md)